-Human rights are central to contemporary public life and as such they are central to media practices and representations.
-These rights have come under pressure in recent years as everyday life has become increasing mediated online -- increasingly by private digital platforms like Facebook and Google.
-In this course, you will investigate the rights, responsibilities and ethics associated with mediated communication in public life.
-You will address topics such as privacy, surveillance, freedom of speech and copyright, and research recent case studies where rights have been debated.
-The goal is to equip you with the tools for understanding the ethics of both traditional and digital media organisations as controversies and issues arise in everyday life.
+Human rights and social justice are central to contemporary public life and as such they are central to media practices and representations.
+These principles have come under pressure in recent years as everyday life has become highly mediated—increasingly by private digital platforms like Facebook and Google.
+In this course, you will investigate the rights, responsibilities, ethics and social justice frameworks associated with mediated communication in social and political life.
+You will address topics such as surveillance, data justice, racism and the media, gender, First Nations media and alternative media, and research recent case studies where rights and wrongs have been debated and media interventions developed.
+The goal is to equip you with the tools for understanding and intervening in both traditional and digital media as controversies and issues arise in your everyday life and work.

 Please note that the University reserves the right to vary student fees in line with relevant legislation.
 This fee information is provided as a guide and more specific information about fees, including fee policy, can be found on the fee website.